LARRY TERRELL CRUDUP, Ph.D.

-Larry Terrell Crudup serves as the Senior Pastor of Tabernacle Baptist Church of Oklahoma City.
+Rev. Dr. Larry Terrell Crudup serves as the Senior Pastor of Tabernacle Baptist Church of Oklahoma City.
 Larry received a Bachelor of Arts (B.A.) degree in Religion and The Arts with a minor in Secondary Education from Belmont University, Nashville, TN in May 2010.
 He is also a graduate of Southern Methodist University’s Perkins School of Theology in Dallas, TX where he earned a Master of Divinity (M.Div.) degree.
-He is currently pursuing a Doctor of Philosophy (Ph.D.) in Interdisciplinary Studies with a concentration in Ethical and Creative Leadership from Union Institute & University in Cincinnati, OH.
+He also holds a Doctor of Philosophy (Ph.D.) in Interdisciplinary Studies with a major in Ethical and Creative Leadership from Union Institute & University in Cincinnati, OH.

 Publications & Presentations

 Seeing Ourselves in Holy Texts: Black Identity Formation in The February, 2017